Monga, New South Wales

-Monga lies near the watershed of the Shoalhaven and Clyde River catchments; the Mongarlow River flows to the Shoalhaven and the Buckenbowra River—flowing to the Clyde—has its source within the locality.
+Monga lies near the watershed of the Shoalhaven and Clyde River catchments; the Mongarlowe River flows to the Shoalhaven and the Buckenbowra River—flowing to the Clyde—has its source within the locality.

-The area, now known as Monga, lies on the traditional lands of the Walbanga people.
+The area, now known as Monga, lies on the traditional lands of Walbanga people, a group of Yuin.
 An early bridle track to the Buckenbowra Valley, known, as the Corn Trail by early settlers, follows the general route of a Walbanga footpath.